roxana9922/deepfake-detector/README.md

 The final model uses **EfficientNet-B0** with ImageNet-pretrained weights as the CNN-based feature extractor.

-EfficientNet-B0 was selected because it provided a practical balance between performance and computational cost.
+EfficientNet-B0 was selected because it provides a practical balance between classification performance and computational cost.
 This was important because the project was completed under undergraduate hardware and time constraints.

 | Parameter | Value |
 |---|---|